penguinolog/sqlalchemy_jsonfield/README.rst

 As addition, we have different levels of Unicode support on database and connector side, so we may be interested to switch JSON encoding between deployments.

+.. note:: SQLite 3.9 supports JSON natively and SQLAlchemy can handle this.

 Solution:
 ---------